Supreme Allied Commander Atlantic: History

 Soon after its formation, ACLANT together with Allied Command Europe carried out the large exercise Exercise Mainbrace.
 Throughout the Cold War years, SACLANT carried out many other exercises, such as Operation Mariner in 1953 and Operation Strikeback in 1957, as well as the Northern Wedding and Ocean Safari series of naval exercises during the 1970s and 1980s.
 The command also played a critical role in the annual Exercise REFORGER from the 1970s onwards.
 Following the end of the Cold War, the Command was reduced in status and size, with many of its subordinate headquarters spread across the Atlantic area losing their NATO status and funding.
 However, the basic structure remained in place until the Prague Summit in the Czech Republic in 2002.

-Carrier-based air strike operations in the Norwegian Sea pioneered by Operation Strikeback foreshadowed planning such as the NATO Concept of Maritime Operations of 1980 (CONMAROPS).
+Carrier-based air strike operations in the Norwegian Sea were pioneered in practice by Operation Strikeback.
+They foreshadowed planning such as the NATO Concept of Maritime Operations of 1980 (CONMAROPS).
 The purpose of the Atlantic lifelines campaign was to protect the transportation of allied reinforcement and resupply across the Atlantic, practiced via Exercise Ocean Safari.
 The shallow-seas campaign was designed to prevent the exit of the Soviet Baltic Fleet into the North Sea and to protect allied convoys in the North Sea and the English Channel; it was exercised in Exercise Northern Wedding series.
 The Norwegian Sea campaign was meant to prevent the exit of the Soviet Northern Fleet into the Norwegian Sea and the Atlantic Ocean and to provide sea-based support to allied air and ground operations in Norway.
 Its associated series of exercises was Exercise Teamwork.
 The U.S. Maritime Strategy promulgated in the mid 1980s dovetailed with the CONMAROPS and went further in some cases, such as in the operation of Carrier Battle Groups far forward, in Norwegian coastal waters sheltered by the mountains surrounding the northern Norwegian fjords.

 In January 1968, the Standing Naval Force Atlantic (STANAVFORLANT) was established.
 This was a permanent peacetime multinational naval squadron composed of various NATO navies' destroyers, cruisers and frigates.
 Since 1967, STANAVFORLANT operated, trained, and exercised as a group.
 It also participated in NATO and national naval exercises designed to promote readiness and interoperability.